mvpinoystat/privacy_policy/BreadFormulator.md

 **Privacy Statement**

 I built the **Bread Recipe Inventor** as an Ad Supported app.
-I shared this App to you at no cost to you and is intended for use as is.
 It does not gather any personal information.
-However, third party services gather information and share this information to the developer as a consequence of this app being published in Google Play Store as well as being an ad supported app.
+However,since this app is published in Google play Store and is an ad supported app,  Google may share information to the developer such as app crash logs and stack traces to improve app performance.
 Please look at the link below to know the specific information being gathered by **Google and how Google uses information from sites or apps that uses Google\'s service:**

 [https://policies.google.com/privacy/partners](https://policies.google.com/privacy/partners)

 **Recipe Data**

 Your recipe data are stored only in your phone.
 I do not gather and I have no access to your recipe data.
 Because of this, I suggest you enable backup of your data in [Google drive.](https://support.google.com/android/answer/2819582?hl=en).

 **Links to Other Sites**